wizebin/apinion/readme.md

 const websockServer = new WebSocketServer({ noServer: true });

 router.upgrade((request, socket, head) => {
-  // perform your authentication here const authData = { client_id: 123 };
+  // perform your authentication here, keep in mind you have no express response available, so you will have to manually create a response and send it via socket.write const authData = { client_id: 123 };

   websockServer.handleUpgrade(request, socket, head, (ws) => {